Grandparents Divorce

 Divorce Papers > Parent Divorce > Grandparents Divorce

-The reaction of the grandchildren to the divorce of their grandparents depends on how close their relation with the grandparents was.
+The reaction of the grandchildren to the divorce of their grandparents depends on how close their relation with the grandparents is.
 In several cases, the grandparents and grandchildren live in the same home.
-Consequently, the grandchildren might suffer from loss of appetite or a temporary depression after divorce.
+Consequently, the grandchildren might suffer from loss of appetite or a temporary depression after their grandparents' divorce.
 It is very vital that the individuals around the children validate these feelings and have a positive and active outlook towards the children.

 Discussion with children regarding Grandparents Divorce